MicrosoftDocs/azure-ai-docs/articles/search/includes/quickstarts/typescript.md

     }
     ```

-1. Create a file **.env** to hold your search service parameters:
+1. Create a file *.env* to hold your search service parameters:

     ```
     SEARCH_API_KEY=<YOUR-SEARCH-ADMIN-API-KEY>
     SEARCH_API_ENDPOINT=<YOUR-SEARCH-SERVICE-URL>
     ```

-Replace the `<search-service-name>` value with the name of your search service.
-Replace `<search-admin-key>` with the key value you recorded earlier.
+Replace the `YOUR-SEARCH-SERVICE-URL` value with the name of your search service endpoint URL.
+Replace `<YOUR-SEARCH-ADMIN-API-KEY>` with the admin key you recorded earlier.

 #### Create index.ts file

-Next we create an **index.ts** file, which is the main file that will host our code.
+Next we create an *index.ts* file, which is the main file that hosts our code.

 At the top of this file, we import the `@azure/search-documents` library: